London, England

 Details

-Students live in London in centrally located furnished flats (apartments) selected by IFSA, with IFSA students as flatmates.
+Students live in furnished flats (apartments) selected by IFSA, with IFSA students as flatmates.

 • Bedrooms include bed, desk, chair, wardrobe, and light for each student.

 • Commute: Varies by location.
-Expect a 20- to 45-minute trip by Tube (subway), bus, or on foot.
+Expect a 40- to 50-minute trip via local train services, the Tube (the London subway), or bus.

 Dates and Fees